side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 - Works well on the combination of depression with OCD and/or SAnD-types of anxiety.

-- Generic citalopram HBr is as good as Lexapro for most people.
+- Generic citalopram is as good as Lexapro for most people.

-- Basically, Celexa is the current King of all Antidepressants.
+- Basically, it’s the current King of all Antidepressants.

 Being the first drug most doctors prescribe for depression.

-The usual for SSRIs - headache, nausea, dry mouth, sweating, sleepiness or insomnia, and diarrhea or constipation, weight gain, loss of libido.
-Most everything but the weight gain and loss of libido usually goes away within a couple of weeks.headache, nausea, dry mouth, sweating, sleepiness or insomnia (sleeping is more likely), constipation or diarrhea (I wish SSRIs would make up their minds about these contradictory side effects), weight gain (if it happens the weight gain with Celexa can be pretty bad for an SSRI), and assorted sexual dysfunctions.
+The usual for SSRIs - headache, nausea, dry mouth, sweating, sleepiness or insomnia (sleeping is more likely), constipation or diarrhea (I wish SSRIs would make up their minds about these contradictory side effects), weight gain (if it happens the weight gain can be pretty bad for an SSRI), and assorted sexual dysfunctions.
+Most everything but the weight gain and bedroom problems usually goes away within a couple of weeks.

-Somewhere between rare and uncommon are heart arrhythmia problems like torsades de pointes (TdP)/prolonged QT interval (QTc) that Wendolene mentioned.
-This happens more often than I had originally thought, as both Celexa (citalopram) and Lexapro are on the list of drugs to totally avoid if you have a history of TdP/QTc/cardiac arrhythmia.
+Somewhere between rare and uncommon are heart arrhythmia problems like torsades de pointes (TdP)/prolonged QT interval (QTc).
+This happens more often than I had originally thought.
+Here’s a list of drugs to totally avoid if you have a history of TdP/QTc/cardiac arrhythmia.

 C-Use with caution

 Plasma half-life: 35 hours.
-So citalopram clears your system within 6–8 days.
+It clears your system within 6–8 days.

 Half-life is the average time it takes for you to process half of the drug’s active ingredient.
 If a drug has a half-life of around 24 hours and you take a dose of 100mg, you’ll have roughly the equivalent a 50mg dose after one day, a 25mg dose after two days, and so on.
 The rule of thumb is: multiply the half-life by five and you get how long it is for the dose you took to be cleared from your bloodstream2, so there’s nothing swimming around to attach itself to your brain and start doing stuff.
 That’s called “plasma clearance.”
 Complete clearance is a complex equation based on a lot of factors which may or may not: be published in the PI sheet, include personal data like your weight, or even completely figured out by corporate and independent researchers.
 It usually winds up being 2–5 days after plasma clearance no matter what3, but can take weeks.
 Sometimes a drug will clear from your brain and other organs before it clears from your blood.